Medication Implications & Pharmacogenomics

 Key Points

-- UGT1A4 and lamotrigine: UGT1A4 metabolizes lamotrigine; female sex hormones (pregnancy, oral contraceptives) induce UGT1A4, dramatically increasing lamotrigine clearance; serum level monitoring essential; lamotrigine dose often needs to double during pregnancy
+- UGT1A4 and lamotrigine: lamotrigine is glucuronidated primarily by UGT1A4 and UGT2B7; female sex hormones (pregnancy, oral contraceptives) induce UGT1A4, dramatically increasing lamotrigine clearance; serum level monitoring essential; lamotrigine dose often needs to double during pregnancy

 - Valproate and NAGS/CPS1 (urea cycle): valproate inhibits urea cycle → hyperammonemia in partial UCD carriers; valproate-induced hyperammonemic encephalopathy; consider UCD evaluation before valproate in patients with unexplained hyperammonemia or protein aversion

-- CYP2C9 and phenytoin toxicity: ~1% of Europeans are CYP2C9 poor metabolizers; phenytoin toxicity (nystagmus, ataxia, lethargy) at standard doses should prompt CYP2C9 genotyping and dose reduction
+- CYP2C9 and phenytoin toxicity: ~2–3% of Europeans are CYP2C9 poor metabolizers (CYP2C9*3/*3 alone is ~0.4%); phenytoin toxicity (nystagmus, ataxia, lethargy) at standard doses should prompt CYP2C9 genotyping and dose reduction

 ✦ Check Your Understanding